 The Environment Agency Board delegates responsibility for management of the Fund to a Pensions Committee.
-The Pensions Committee is assisted by our Pension Board which was created from 1 April 2015.
+The Pensions Committee is assisted by a Investment Sub Committee, and our Pension Board which was created from 1 April 2015.

 The Fund Actuary sets each employer's contribution rates and our 'Grant in Aid' funding as part of the actuarial valuation of our assets and liabilities, which takes place every three years.